UTM Tracking: What Are UTM Parameters and How To Use Them?

 As part of your marketing activities, you share your content on popular social networks – Facebook, Twitter, Instagram, TikTok, etc. These show up under the "Social" channel in Google Analytics.

-However, what if you promoted the content on social networks that Google doesn't recognize as "social" in GA, such as imgur.com?
+However, what if you promoted the content on a social media platform Google doesn't recognize as "social" in GA, such as imgur.com?

 An example of a referral traffic report including Imgur referrals based on UTML tracking codes inside Google Analytics